Grow your own Easter grass to create a fun DIY Easter decoration or beautiful Easter brunch tablescape.

 Easter is now less than 2 weeks away so it’s time to start.
-Last year I shared with you the process I use to grow your own Easter grass but I decided it bares repeating.
-Besides being a fun way to decorate for Easter it also makes a nice gift to give to friends or neighbors.
+Last year I shared with you the Easter grass table decor that I love to make every year, so I wanted to show you again how to grow your own Easter Grass.
+In additions to being a fun way to decorate for Easter, it also makes a nice gift to give to friends or neighbors.
+Especially a hostess gift if you are invited to Easter brunch.

 Select your container and other supplies.
 You can get creative with this step.
 Look around your house and garage and see what you have.
 Or make a quick trip to Goodwill, the Dollar Store or Target to pick up some containers.